-Letter of Nonsupplanting
+Letters of Nonsupplanting

 Applicants must attach a letter to OVW's Director, signed by the Authorized Representative, certifying that federal funds will not be used to supplant non-federal funds should a grant award be made.
-A sample letter is available at https://www.justice.gov/ovw/resources-applicants.
+A sample letter is available on the OVW website.